How To Overcome Negative Self-Talk

 Label (and accept) your inner critic

-Giving your inner critic a name is just one way to separate yourself from this negative dialogue.
-Because in reality, the inner critic is not actually you — but it is difficult sometimes to separate yourself and who you are from the negative thinking.
+Giving your inner critic a name is just one way to separate yourself from the negative dialogue.

 Each time those thoughts come up, give them a name.
-The name could be something funny or silly like “that dumb voice”, or just simply “the inner critic”.
-This technique is not meant to silence the inner critic or make it go away, but to give this negative self-talk less power and influence over your decision making.
+The name could be something funny like “that dumb voice”, or just simply “the inner critic”.
+This technique is not meant to silence the inner critic or make it go away, but to give the negative self-talk less power and influence over your decision making.

-For example, say you have the thought: “I’m not strong enough to do this workout, everyone will laugh at me”.
-A way to respond to this might be, “here it is again, the inner critic”.
-This technique isn’t designed to silence or even argue with the inner critic, but simply accept it and allow it to be there.
+For example, say you have the thought: “I’m not strong enough to do this workout, everyone will laugh at me”, a way to respond to this might be, “here it is again, the inner critic”.
+This technique isn’t designed to silence or argue with the inner critic, but simply accept it and allow it to be there.

-This is a technique known as “acceptance and commitment therapy” — whereby we don’t argue with our negative thoughts but learn to accept them and let them go.
+This is a technique known as “acceptance and commitment therapy” — whereby you don’t argue with your negative thoughts but learn to accept them and let them go.

 This technique works best when a mindful awareness of negative self-talk is combined by focussing on the goals set and the external cues, such as physical movement, touch and sight, that will allow for better performance.